External Risk Signals · Australian Independent Schools

 Classroom disruptions and safety incidents rising: Senate Inquiry15 MayAUParl. of Australia Primary8

 Two parallel pressures on duty of care this month.
-State-level regulation is accelerating, VIC on devices, QLD on principal-violence visibility, NSW on Regulation 151, while peer-school reputational events (Marist, Friends Hobart) sharpen the early-warning question.
+State-level regulation is accelerating, VIC on devices, QLD on principal-violence visibility, NSW on Regulation 151, while peer-school reputational events (a Queensland Catholic school, a Tasmanian independent school) sharpen the early-warning question.
 The Senate Inquiry's classroom-disruption focus suggests national policy attention is building on the staff-safety side of duty of care.

 External Risk Signals May 2026